SWEGroup39/GatorChatApp/API_Documentation.md

             }
         ```
 ### Requirements and Error Messages
+- A StatusBadRequest error will be returned if the passed-in body cannot be decoded.
-- The message with the input Sender ID and Receiver ID must already exist in the database to be edited, otherwise an error will be thrown.
+- The message with the input Sender ID and Receiver ID must already exist in the messages database to be edited, otherwise an error will be thrown.
-    - If the message to edit cannot be found, an Internal Server Error will be returned.
     - If the message-to-change was not located, an error message saying "Message not found." will be returned.
+- An **Internal Server Error** will be returned if there are errors regarding the database connection or the query itself.
-- Otherwise, the updated message object will be returned along with a "Message edited successfully." message.
+- Otherwise, the updated message object will be returned along with a "Message edited successfully." console log message.
 ---

 <a id="GET_Messages"></a>

 ### ➜ Overview of  **GET** Command for Messages

-- The **GET** command prints displays messages that have been created with the **POST** request.
+- The **GET** command returns messages that have been created with the **POST** request.

 ### Syntax
 - There are currently three different **GET** functions available: